efabless/caravel_user_project/docs/source/quickstart.rst

 .. code:: bash

 	make simenv

-	# you can run RTL/GL simulations by using
+	# you can then run RTL simulations using
-	export SIM=RTL
+	SIM=RTL make verify-<testbench-name>
-	# OR
-	export SIM=GL

-	# you can then run the simulations using
+	# OR GL simulation using
-	make verify-<testbench-name>
+	SIM=GL make verify-<testbench-name>

 	# for example
-	make verify-io_ports
+	SIM=RTL make verify-io_ports

 9. To run the precheck locally